Jamey Jasta: Artistry

+Unlike many other metalcore vocalists, Jasta does not incorporate clean singing.
 According to Joe Davita of Loudwire, "Jasta's vocals lean on the beatdown grooves of the Connecticut band's music."
 He characterized Jasta's vocal deliver style as consisting of "deep, potent shouts."
 He also said Jasta's vocals "add an extra dimension to the quintet's aggro brand of metal."

-In a 2016 interview with Metal Hammer Jasta stated "I write a lot of positive lyrics because there's always hope, no matter what you're going through.
-Adding " I want to be able to sing songs for the next 10 years that will always remind me that life's worth living."
+In a 2016 interview with Metal Hammer Jasta stated "I write a lot of positive lyrics because there's always hope, no matter what you're going through“, adding "I want to be able to sing songs for the next 10 years that will always remind me that life's worth living."
 His songwriting emphasis is on perseverance, hope, working-class dignity, and resilience rather than nihilism — a deliberate counterpoint to the darker material often associated with heavy music.

 Jasta's philosophy is the belief in the power of music to inspire and unite people.
 He emphasizes the importance of authenticity and staying true to one's roots while being open to growth and change.

 Personal life

 Jasta refrains from smoking, drinking, and doing drugs but does not affiliate himself with the straight edge subculture.
 Jasta is married and has a daughter named Madison.
-In his spare time Jasta trains in Brazilian jiu jitsu and participates in charitable activities and makes donations.
+In his spare time Jasta trains in Brazilian jiu jitsu and participates in charitable activities and makes donations, he also enjoys watching MMA and the WWE.